ElkonLab/scAPA/scAPA_vignette.md

     ## 5                             0
     ## 6                             0

-rows are peaks, and columns are cell clusters.
+Rows are peaks, and columns are cells.
+The cells name is composed of its sample and barcodes (the sample is added to cope with cells barcodes that are duplicated between samples).

--   Cell-cluster annotions.
+-   Cell-cluster annotions:

 ``` r
 head(a@cluster.anot)